| | | | | | |

 The Château

-Leaving the Grand Trianon we walked back through the gardens making our way toward the castle through the south gardens.
-We came upon the Pond of Swiss where we were treated to a spectacular fountain display choreographed to classical music.
+Leaving the Grand Trianon, we retraced our steps through the gardens, making our way back toward the château via the south gardens.
+Along the way, we stumbled upon the Pond of the Swiss, where we were treated to an unforgettable fountain display.
+The water danced in time to classical music, a stunning and tranquil moment that captured the elegance and grandeur of Versailles.

-The Great Stables
+The Small Stables

 August 15th